+This Geospatial Profile provides an approach to take advantage of the Federal Enterprise Architecture as the government builds out its portion of the National Spatial Data Infrastructure (NSDI).
 The NSDI is defined as the technology, policies, standards, human resources, and related activities necessary to acquire, process, distribute, use, maintain, and preserve geospatial data.

-The NSDI enables geospatial data from many sources (including federal, state, local, and tribal governments, academia, and the private sector) to be used together to enhance our understanding of our physical and cultural world.
-The NSDI honors several key public values:
+The NSDI enables geospatial data from many sources (including federal, state, local, and tribal governments, academia, and the private sector) to be used together to enhance understanding of the physical and cultural world.
+The NSDI recognizes several key public values:

-- Privacy and security of citizens' personal data and accuracy of statistical information on people, both in raw form and in derived information products. - Access for all citizens to spatial data, information, and interpretive products, in accordance with OMB Circular A-1309. - Protection of proprietary interests related to licensed information and data.
+- ?
+Privacy and security of citizens' personal data and accuracy of statistical information on people, both in raw form and in derived information products. - ?
+Access for all citizens to spatial data, information, and interpretive products, in accordance with OMB Circular A-13010. - ?
+Protection of proprietary interests related to licensed information and data. - ?
+Interoperability of federal information systems to enable the drawing of resources from multiple federal agencies and their partners.